nibeshmaharjan17/18_nibesh_maharjan_ncmt_web_technology/Assignment/Assignment 2/Assigment-2.md

 A website is never truly finished because of the following reasons:
 .
 Security Evolution: Cyber threats are constantly evolving.
 The maintenance phase involves an iterative cycle of scanning for new vulnerabilities and applying patches to keep user data secure.

 .
 Content & SEO Freshness: To remain relevant to both users and search engines, content (news, prices, media) must be updated.
 This keeps the site from becoming an "archive" and ensures it remains a functional business tool.

 .
 Performance & Scalability: As a website's user base grows, the original infrastructure may struggle.
 Maintenance involves monitoring performance and iteratively optimizing code or database queries to handle increased traffic.

 .
-Adaptive Maintenance: Technology moves fast.
-Browsers (like Chrome or Firefox) and mobile devices release updates regularly.
-The site must be iteratively tested and adjusted to ensure compatibility with new hardware and software standards.
+Adaptive Maintenance: Browsersand mobile devices release updates regularly.
+The site must be iteratively tested and adjusted to ensure compatibility with new hardware and software standards.**
-.
-User Feedback & Enhancements: Once a site is live, real user data reveals how people actually use it.
-This feedback triggers new mini-development cycles to improve the   User Experience (UX) and add requested features**

 ### 7. Describe the process of ”Information Gathering.”
 Why is understanding the target audience crucial during this step?